Atlantic City, New Jersey: 20th century

-Prohibition era

-The 1920s, with tourism at its peak, are considered by many historians as Atlantic City's golden age.
+With tourism peaking in the 1920s, the period is often considered by historians to be Atlantic City's golden age.
 During Prohibition, which was enacted nationally in 1919 and lasted until 1933, much liquor was consumed and gambling regularly took place in the back rooms of nightclubs and restaurants.
-It was during Prohibition that racketeer and political boss Enoch L. "Nucky" Johnson rose to power.
-Prohibition was largely unenforced in Atlantic City, and, because alcohol that had been smuggled into the city with the acquiescence of local officials could be readily obtained at restaurants and other establishments, the resort's popularity grew further.
+During Prohibition, racketeer and political boss Enoch L. "Nucky" Johnson rose to power.
+Prohibition was largely unenforced in Atlantic City.
+Because alcohol that had been smuggled into the city with the implicit approval of local officials, it was easily obtained at restaurants and other establishments, and the resort's popularity grew further.
 The city then dubbed itself as "The World's Playground".
 Nucky Johnson's income, which reached as much as $500,000 annually, came from the kickbacks he took on illegal liquor, gambling and prostitution operating in the city, as well as from kickbacks on construction projects.

 During this time, Atlantic City was led by mayor Edward L. Bader, known for his contributions to the construction, athletics and aviation of Atlantic City.
 Despite opposition, he had Atlantic City purchase the land that became the city's municipal airport and high school football stadium, both of which were later named Bader Field in his honor.
 He led the initiative, in 1923, to construct the Atlantic City High School at Albany and Atlantic Avenues.
 Bader, in November 1923, initiated a public referendum, during the general election, at which time residents approved the construction of a Convention Center.
 The city passed an ordinance approving a bond issue for $1.5 million to be used for the purchase of land for Convention Hall, now known as the Boardwalk Hall, finalized on September 30, 1924.
 Bader was also a driving force behind the creation of the Miss America competition.

 In May 1929, Johnson hosted a conference for organized crime figures from all across America that created a National Crime Syndicate.
 The men who called this meeting were Masseria family lieutenant Charles "Lucky" Luciano and former Chicago South Side Gang boss Johnny "the Fox" Torrio, with heads of the Bugs and Meyer Mob, Meyer Lansky and Benjamin Siegel, being used as muscle for the meeting.

 Gangster and businessman Al Capone attended the conference and was photographed walking along the Atlantic City boardwalk with Johnson.

-Nightclub era

 The 1930s through the 1960s were a heyday for nightclub entertainment.
 Popular venues on the white-populated south side included the 500 Club, the Clicquot Club, and the Jockey Club.
-On the north side, home to African Americans in the racially segregated city, a black entertainment district reigned on Kentucky Avenue.
-Four major nightclubs—Club Harlem, the Paradise Club, Grace's Little Belmont, and Wonder Gardens—drew both black and white patrons.
+In the Northside neighborhood, home to African Americans in the racially segregated city, a black entertainment district reigned on Kentucky Avenue.

+Four major nightclubs, Club Harlem, the Paradise Club, Grace's Little Belmont, and Wonder Gardens, drew both black and white patrons.
 During the summer tourist season, jazz and R&B music could be heard into the wee hours of the morning.
 Soul food restaurants and ribs joints also lined Kentucky Avenue, including Wash's Restaurant, Jerry's and Sap's.